christian-taillon/log4shell-hunting/README.md

 1. **Decryption** - there are various methods to decrypt inbound traffic, all require some configuration.
 Optimally, this can be configured at an edge L7 firewall with signatures to detect and prevent attacks against cve-2021-44228.
 2. **Behind SSL Termination** - this option is applicable for organizations who may use Load Balancers to direct client requests across multiple servers or who decrypt traffic at a network device like a L7 firewall before traffic is proceeds south of the firewall.

+#### Cloud WAFs
+Cloud WAFs only work when clients attempt to resolve the DNS record for the service and communicate to the IP address offered in the response.
+They do not prevent an adversary from throwing traffic against your IP addresses.
+When possible, you should consider only allowing traffic to communicate to your web services that you have proxied through a Cloud WAF when it is sourced form the WAF IP.

+#### 404 Does Not Mean Safe
+This attack does not target a vulnerability native to the web service.
+It instead attempts to perform the command injection at the logging stage.
+Just because the web service did not respond with a wab page and allow interaction to continue does not mean the attacker did not pass the string in the User-AgentString or in some other header that may be logged by your service.

 ## Additional Resources
 [MUSA ŞANA](https://musana.net/2021/12/13/log4shell-Quick-Guide/)